Description

 - As illustrated, EBGP is running between 'FGT-A' and 'FGT-C' as well as 'FGT-B' and 'FGT-C'.

-- Let’s say, an IGP protocol running between 'FGT-A' and 'FGT-B'.
+- As an example, consider an IGP protocol running between 'FGT-A' and 'FGT-B'.
 It can be OSPF, IS-IS or RIP protocol.

 - EBGP has distance of 20, which is less than the IGP distances.
 The IGP protocol default distances are: